Hastings ice cream company Rush Munro's to shift after 90 years

 The company will leave its current home on Heretaunga St West - on the outskirts of Hastings CBD - where it has grown a reputation for mouth-watering ice cream.

-Rush Munro's now plans to open a new "pop-up" store at Albert Square, not far from the redeveloped Municipal Building and Opera House.
+Rush Munro's now plans to shift to Albert Square by November 1, not far from the redeveloped Municipal Building and Opera House.

 Hastings District Council will sublease a small piece of that park for a pop-up ice creamery operated by Rush Munro's.